 - Eligibility for courses may be subject to a placement exam.
 (All Language Courses)

-- Students are required to select at least 3-4 alternate courses in the event of their top choices conflicting on the timetable, course cancellations or registration issues.
+- You are required to select at least 3-4 alternate courses in the event of their top choices conflicting on the timetable, course cancellations or registration issues.

 - Some courses may require additional fees.

 - Advanced level Spanish speakers may choose to add on a Two-Week Intensive Spanish Language course for an additional fee.
-For more information, please talk to the Site Specialist.
+For more information, please talk to the ISA Seville Program Manager.

 select allclear all

 - Availability of courses is based on enrollment numbers.
 All students should seek pre-approval for alternate courses in the event of last minute class cancellations

 Support & Funding

 Senior CP & Cultural Activities Coordinator , Spain